Frequently Asked Questions

 A.7

 The scheme is voluntary in nature.
-On the other hand, since it is of paramount importance to safeguard the well-being of children and MIPs, we strongly recommend organisation or enterprise, when engaging persons to undertake child or MIP-related work, to ascertain through the scheme whether their employees have any sexual conviction records, so that employers may make decisions relating to staff appointment on a fully informed basis.
+The employers themselves may decide whether SCRC is necessary after assessing the risks of individual work/activities.
+On the other hand, since it is of paramount importance to safeguard the well-being of children and MIPs, we recommend organisation or enterprise, when engaging persons to undertake child-related or MIP-related work, to ascertain through the scheme whether the applicants have any sexual conviction records, so that employers may make decisions relating to staff appointment on a fully informed basis.

 Q.8 Can an organisation or enterprise only request male employees to undergo SCRC?